reekdaas/cash--register--manager/README.md

 # Cash Register Manager

-A web app,which helps user to find out the amount of cash have to be returned to their customer.This project is a part of neogCamp level zero.
+A web app,which helps user to find out the amount of cash have to be returned to their customer.This project is part of neogCamp level zero.

 ## Tech Stack